soft-lang/soft/README.md

 The NodePattern might look a bit complicated, so let's explain it:
 We want `(MINUS VALUE)` to match, but only if *NOT* preceded by a `VALUE` or a `RPAREN`, as that would mean it's a `SUBTRACT` operator instead.
-Here we make use of the `(?!)` regex feature, which is negative lookahead, which means we match here if the regex expression inside `(?!)` does *NOT* match whatever comes after, which in this case is `[A-Z_]+ `.
+Here we make use of the `(?!)` regex feature, which is negative look ahead, which means we match here if the regex expression inside `(?!)` does *NOT* match whatever comes after, which in this case is `[A-Z_]+ `.
-Thanks to the capture group being only `(MINUS VALUE)`, we don't consume the text matched before or after, it is merely used to enfore we match where we want to, also known as Context Sensitive Parsing.
+Thanks to the capture group being only `(MINUS VALUE)`, we don't consume the text matched before or after, it is merely used to enforce we match where we want to, also known as Context Sensitive Parsing.

 ```sql